awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch_concepts.md

 ## Percentiles<a name="Percentiles"></a>

 A *percentile* indicates the relative standing of a value in a dataset\.
 For example, the 95th percentile means that 95 percent of the data is lower than this value and 5 percent of the data is higher than this value\.
 Percentiles help you get a better understanding of the distribution of your metric data\.
-You can use percentiles with the following services:
-+ API Gateway
-+ Application Load Balancer
-+ Amazon EC2
-+ Elastic Load Balancing
-+ Kinesis
-+ Amazon RDS

 Percentiles are often used to isolate anomalies\.
 In a typical distribution, 95 percent of the data is within two standard deviations from the mean and 99\.7 percent of the data is within three standard deviations from the mean\.
 Any data that falls outside three standard deviations is often considered to be an anomaly because it differs so greatly from the average value\.
 For example, suppose that you are monitoring the CPU utilization of your EC2 instances to ensure that your customers have a good experience\.
 If you monitor the average, this can hide anomalies\.
 If you monitor the maximum, a single anomaly can skew the results\.
 Using percentiles, you can monitor the 95th percentile of CPU utilization to check for instances with an unusually heavy load\.

-You can monitor your system and applications using percentiles as you would use the other CloudWatch statistics \(Average, Minimum, Maximum, and Sum\)\.
+Some CloudWatch metrics support percentiles as a statistic\.
+For these metrics, you can monitor your system and applications using percentiles as you would when using the other CloudWatch statistics \(Average, Minimum, Maximum, and Sum\)\.
 For example, when you create an alarm, you can use percentiles as the statistical function\.
 You can specify the percentile with up to two decimal places \(for example, p95\.45\)\.

-Percentile statistics are available for custom metrics as well as metrics from AWS services, as long as you publish the raw, unsummarized data points for your custom metric\.
+Percentile statistics are available for custom metrics as long as you publish the raw, unsummarized data points for your custom metric\.
 Percentile statistics are not available for metrics when any of the metric values are negative numbers\.

 CloudWatch needs raw data points to calculate percentiles\.
 If you publish data using a statistic set instead, you can only retrieve percentile statistics for this data when one of the following conditions is true:
 + The SampleCount of the statistic set is 1\.